Key takeaways

 Product development and innovation

-For example, if your OEM tweaks your original product design to improve battery life or performance, does that improvement become their intellectual property or yours?
-Without clear terms, you could lose ownership of a major feature that your product depends on.
+But this creates a key tension: who owns the innovation?
+If your OEM tweaks your original product design to improve battery life or performance, does that improvement become their intellectual property or yours?
+Without clear terms, you could lose ownership of a major feature your product depends on — and that your OEM can now offer to your competitors.

 Brand control and reputation

 When an OEM produces substandard goods or misses a delivery window, your brand takes the hit.
 A poor-quality OEM product can damage customer trust, product reviews, future sales, and repeat business.
-This is why smart OEM contracts include strict quality control, inspection rights, and sometimes even the approval of third-party suppliers.
+This is why smart OEM contracts include strict quality control, inspection rights, and sometimes approval of third-party suppliers.

 Legal and intellectual property (IP) protection